Tengku Razaleigh Hamzah: Early life and education

 Razaleigh was born on 13 April 1937 in Kota Bharu to Tengku Sri Maharaja Tengku Muhammad Hamzah Ibni Almarhum Raja Dewa Tengku Zainal Abidin, who was once the Menteri Besar of Kelantan.
 Razaleigh was educated at English-medium schools and attended Sultan Ismail College before moving on to the Malay College Kuala Kangsar (MCKK).
 He left MCKK disliking the boarding school environment there, and transferred to Anderson School in Ipoh, Perak.
 He received a Bachelor of Science in economics from the Queen's University of Belfast in 1959 and later pursued a law degree at Lincoln's Inn.
 However, upon his father's death, he was forced to return and never continued his studies.

 Razaleigh took over the family business, and then joined the United Malays National Organisation (UMNO).

 Involvement in Malaysia's economic development

-Starting from the mid-1960s, with the support of then Prime Ministers Tunku Abdul Rahman and Tun Abdul Razak, several initiatives were launched to increase Malaysia's economic growth.
+Starting from the mid-1960s, with the support of then Prime Ministers Tunku Abdul Rahman and Abdul Razak Hussein, several initiatives were launched to increase Malaysia's economic growth.
 Being a favourite of both leaders, Razaleigh was hand-picked to fulfill many of these initiatives.
 This included major corporate takeovers of foreign conglomerates and industries which were previously foreign-owned.